pav-n-k/odin-projects/library/README.md

 🙌 Acknowledgements
 This project is based on **The Odin Project** curriculum.
-Special thanks to the Odin community for open-source resources and guidance.
+Special thanks to the Odin community for open-source learning resources.